Radhika303/Impact_Covid_PetAdoption/README.md

 _Dallas_

-Pet adoption drops drastically in March 2020(which correlates with the lockdown annoucments).
+Pet adoption drops drastically in March 2020(which correlates with the lockdown announcements).
 There was no data available for years 2018 and 2019, so we are unable to compare adoption rates between the three years

  ![](Images/Dallas%20Adoption%20Rates%20by%20Year.png)